Exploiting Negative Capacitance for Unconventional Coulomb Engineering

 To satisfy the thermodynamic stability condition in Eq.~(\ref{Eq4}) we assume $\zeta > 1$.
-Fig.~\ref{Fig3}(b)}} shows calculated values of $\lambda - \mu^{*}$ for NC $\text{PbTiO}_{3}$ and linear 2DES ($n = 1\times 10^{15}~/\text{m}^{2}$) in the long-wavelength regime.
+Fig.~\ref{Fig3}(b) shows calculated values of $\lambda - \mu^{*}$ for NC $\text{PbTiO}_{3}$ and linear 2DES ($n = 1\times 10^{15}~/\text{m}^{2}$) in the long-wavelength limit.
 We emphasize two points from this figure.
-First, estimates for the model platform introduced above yield $\lambda - \mu^{*}\sim 0.2-0.3$ shown in the inset, calculated using the models described in previous section, are sufficiently large to motivate experimental efforts to observe pairing in such systems.
+First, estimates for the model platform introduced above yield $\lambda-\mu^{*}\gtrsim0.1$ (inset).
+Although these estimates rely on simplifying assumptions, discussed further in the next section, they suggest that pairing strengths of experimentally relevant magnitude may be achievable.
 For comparison, in monolayer graphene the value of $\lambda$ arising from other pairing mechanisms such as the electron-phonon interaction is many orders of magnitude smaller~\cite{einenkel2011graphene}.
 Second, in contrast to phonon-mediated pairing where the coupling strength is typically fixed by material properties, balancing the capacitances of NC, DE and 2DES offers a new route to \textit{engineer} the value of $\lambda - \mu^{*}$.
 Particularly, as the balancing parameter approaches $\zeta = 1$ from above, pairing can be pushed into strong coupling regimes\footnote{We note that the assumptions of linear response and the existence of a small parameter $\lambda \hbar \omega_0/E_F$, which underlie the present pairing estimates, may break down as $\zeta \rightarrow 1$.
 This could ultimately limit the achievable pairing strength.}.

-\textit{\textbf{Design considerations:}}~From the perspective of NC stabilization, linear and parabolic 2DES systems present qualitative differences.
-For a linear 2DES, $C_{q}\propto\sqrt{n}/v_{F}$, so the choice of carrier density directly affects the condition for NC stabilization (Eq.~(\ref{Eq5})).
-For a parabolic 2DES, $C_{q}$ is independent of carrier density, and scales with effective mass as $C_{q}\propto m^{*}$.
-This means that effective mass is the critical parameter and that platforms with a larger $m^{*}$ parabolic 2DES will require larger negative $\varepsilon^{nc}$ for NC to be stabilized.

-From the perspective of carrier pairing represented by $\lambda - \mu^{*}$, the functional dependence on $n$ and $L_{f}$ is more complicated due to the expressions for FS averaging and retardation effect ($\mu^{*}$).
-The essential route to maximizing interaction strength is to balance the positive and negative contributions in Eq.~(\ref{Eq2}), and in the long-wavelength regime the problem simplifies considerably, leading to the points made in Fig.~\ref{Fig3}(b).